-If you have bad glyph names (geeks even call them ‘illegal’), then your font may not compile correctly.
-So, make sure your glyph names adhere to the glyph naming convention.
+If you have bad glyph names (geeks even call them ‘illegal’), then your font may not compile correctly or cause all kinds of incompatibility trouble otherwise.
+So, it is a good idea to make sure your glyph names are correct.

-Actually, Glyphs will check what you enter into a glyph’s name field and prevent you from causing trouble in the first place.
+Actually, Glyphs will check what you enter into a glyph’s name field and try to prevent you from causing trouble in the first place.
 E.g., if you type in

 ä, it should automatically convert to